Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Functional setting

 It is straightforward to verify that, for all $0 \le \sigma' \le \sigma <\infty$,

-for all $a \in \mathcal{A}_\sigma$, $b \in \mathcal{B}_\sigma$, $v \in \mathcal{V}_\sigma$ and $z \in \mathcal{Z}_\sigma$.
+for all $f \in \mathcal{S}_{\sigma, l}$, $g \in \mathcal{S}_{\sigma, (0,l)}$ and $v \in \mathcal{V}_{\sigma, \omega, l}$.

-This part aims to prove the existence of a $C^\infty$-smoothing, see Definition \ref{smoothing}, for these families of Banach spaces.
-This is not surprising because the behaviour of these norms is very similar to that of the Hölder norms.
+The following lemma proves the existence of a $C^\infty$-smoothing for these families of Banach spaces.
+This is not surprising because the behavior of these norms is very similar to that of the Hölder norms.